skzhang1/Wild-Time/README.md

 First, create the folder `./Data`.

-To download the `ArXiv`, `Drug-BA`, `FMoW`, `HuffPost`, `Precipitation`, and `Yearbook` datasets, run the command `python download_datasets.py`.
+To download the ArXiv, Drug-BA, FMoW, HuffPost, Precipitation, and Yearbook datasets, run the command `python download_datasets.py`.

 ### Accessing the MIMIC-IV Dataset

-Due to patient confidentiality, users must be credentialed on PhysioNet and sign the DUA before downloading the MIMIC-IV dataset.
+Due to patient confidentiality, users must be credentialed on PhysioNet and sign the Data Use Agreement before accessing the MIMIC-IV dataset.
 Here are instructions for how to do so.

 1. Obtain